-At the macro level, we construct and identify empirical proxies that should be informative about time-varying government budgetary uncertainty, which is an important state variable in our conceptual framework (Section 2).
+At the macro level, we construct and identify empirical proxies that should be informative about time-varying government budgetary uncertainty, which is an important state variable in our conceptual model (Section 2).
 We start with an intuitive event series: the months leading up to a new debt limit.
 This approach offers the advantage of providing consistent interpretations across time.
-Moreover, public finance literature highlights that debt limit events have historically caused significant budgetary uncertainty in the U.S. (see e.g., Missale (1997), Austin and Levit (2013), Escolano and Escolano (2010) among many others).
-As a result, our first proxy is a dummy variable that equals one during debt limit event months and the preceding month (source: whitehouse.gov), and zero otherwise.
+Moreover, public finance literature highlights that debt limit events have historically caused significant budgetary uncertainty in the U.S. (see e.g., Missale (1997), Austin and Levit (2013), Escolano and Escolano (2010), and so on).
+As a result, our first proxy is a dummy variable that equals one for debt limit event months and the month prior (source: whitehouse.gov) and zero otherwise.